tombloor/alitebyte/_posts/2019-10-14-taking-a-bite-out-of-jekyll-2.md

     <link href="https://fonts.googleapis.com/css?family=Source+Sans+Pro&display=swap" rel="stylesheet">
 </head>
 ...
+{% endraw %}
 {% endhighlight %}

 And there we have it, and incredibly simple `Jekyll` blog to get us started.
-As I get more content on here and start to introduce new features or make significant changes, I'll probably write up a post outlining the process.
-One feature which I'll definitely be looking into soon is the addition of a comments system, which is certainly not as simple as in some of the database driven blogging platforms, but certainly achievable.
+Whenever I get more content on here and start to introduce more features, I'll probably write up a posts outlining the process for the more significant ones.
+One feature which I'll definitely be looking into soon is the addition of a comments system, which is certainly not as simple as in some of the database driven blogging platforms, but definitely achievable.